 How Do You Keep A Mandarin Goby Alive?

-Mandarin gobies do not like to live as a group.
-Thus, you should add male and female pair to the reef water tank.
+Mandarin gobies do not like to live in a group.
+Thus, you should add male and female pairs to the reef water tank.
 Then they will live peacefully and healthily.

 How Often Should I Feed My Mandarin Goby?